Brent Butt

 Brent Leroy Butt (born August 3, 1966) is a Canadian actor, comedian, and writer.
 He is best known for his role as Brent Leroy on the CTV sitcom Corner Gas, which he created.
 He also created the television series Hiccups and wrote the 2013 film No Clue.
 In 2023, he released his debut novel, Huge, a psychological thriller about touring comedians.

-Early life and education
+Early life

 Butt was born on August 3, 1966, in Tisdale, Saskatchewan to Irene (née Harrison) and Herbert Butt.
 He attended Tisdale Unit Composite School.
 After graduating, Butt briefly attended Ontario's Sheridan College before returning to his home in Saskatchewan.

 Career

 While working as a drywaller, Butt and a friend started a publishing company, Windwolf Graphics.
 His comic, Existing Earth, was nominated for an Eagle Award.
 They published two issues before running out of money.

 In February 1988, Butt performed stand-up comedy for the first time at an amateur night at a Saskatoon comedy club.
 He then began performing in the Yuk Yuk's chain in Western Canada, before moving to Toronto in 1989, where he performed at the Yuk Yuk's there, living in a Cabbagetown apartment with two other comedians.

 Butt presented stand-up performances for CTV, CBC Television, CBC Radio's Definitely Not the Opera, and The Comedy Network in Canada, as well as A&E in the United States and the Special Broadcasting Service in Australia.
 He composed a number of prairie-oriented funny or "folksy" songs, including "Nothing Rhymes with Saskatchewan" and "Hairy Legs".